mrWh1te/gardn/README.md

 #### Data

 This focuses on client applications operations with GraphQL to retrieve, create or change data.
-It exports auto-generates code (TypeScript types for models and custom React hooks for the Queries & Mutations) based on the Schema and the Operations & Mutations of this library.
+It exports auto-generated code (TypeScript types for models and custom React hooks for the Queries & Mutations) based on the Schema and the Operations & Mutations of this library.

 ```typescript
 import { Plant } from '@gardn/data'; // auto-generated TypeScript type called Plant